Hua-CM/HuaSmallTools/README.md

 # HuaSmallTools
 This repository contains some home-made bioinformic scripts.
+**NOTICE: All python scripts in this repository were writen in python3!**

 ## Why I write this repository?
 I am a student working on non-model plants.
 Unlike model organism, reams of annotation need to be done on non-model plants mannually.
 So
 I put my home-made scripts in this repository.